-Rural Woodworking Skills: Fire Your Contractor Forever
+Rural Woodworking Skills: What You Need to Know Before You Fire Your Contractor

 Town is 10 miles down a dirt road.
 Contractor takes three weeks to show up.
 Charges $150/hour when he finally arrives.
 Your property needs work now.
 Rural woodworking skills mean you handle it yourself.